- 25 Nov 2025

 - PDF

-Because of this, if you are considering reformatting a phone number, you don't need to worry about trying to format them at the time of data capture.
-Reformatting a phone number is a data export/reporting consideration.
+You don't need to worry about trying to format phone numbers at the time of data capture; reformatting a phone number is a data export and reporting consideration.